DowellLivingLab/Digital-Twin-Note-Taker-Ideation.Dowell/Final Presentation.md

 Please click on the link given below where you can register and join as an attendee for this event. https://event.webinarjam.com/register/112/n75qxa8o

-Note: Attendees can questions using chat option
+Note: Attendees can ask queries and participate in the session using chat option

 ### # digitaltwin
 ### #openinnovationacademy